Department of Physics

 PHYS 3411.
 Advanced Physics Laboratory.

 This course is an introduction to experimental modern physics, with emphasis on the design and assembly of physics apparatus and the development of practical skills for controlling and automating data collection.
-(WI) Prerequisites: PHYS 2425 with a grade of "C" or better.
-Corequisites: PHYS 2435 with a grade of "C" or better.
+(WI) Prerequisites: PHYS 2326 and PHYS 2126 with grades of "C" or better.
+Corequisites: PHYS 2335 and PHYS 2135 with grades of "C" or better.

 4 Credit Hours.
 2 Lecture Contact Hours.
 6 Lab Contact Hours.